-Hello everyone, this is Dr. Vishal Trivedi from Department of Biosciences and Bioengineering IIT Guwahati and what we were discussing, we were discussing about the biomolecules.
-In today's lecture, we are going to start discussing about the new biomolecule and the new biomolecule what we are planning to discuss is the proteins.
-So as you can see that the proteins are actually being considered as the building blocks and these protein molecules are required for maintaining the, you know, the whatever the losses we have right.
-Suppose there is a loss of protein and we require the protein to replenish or if they will be a damage, then also we require a protein to reconstruct the damaged portion.
-Apart from that the proteins are also been responsible or also been functional
+In today's lecture, we are going to start discussing about the new biomolecule, and the new biomolecule what we are planning to discuss is the proteins.
+So, as you can see that the proteins are actually being considered as the building blocks, and these protein molecules are required for maintaining the whatever the losses we have.
+Suppose, there is a loss of protein then we require the protein to replenish or if there will be a damage, then also we require our protein to reconstruct the damaged portion.
+Apart from that, the proteins are also been responsible or also been functional as the enzyme.